• Skip to primary navigation

 It can cause you to burn too many calories, which will keep your body from having enough material to build muscle.
 See above

-Remember that cardio comes in many forms, such as walking around, a physical job, recreational sports, physical hobbies.
+Remember that cardio comes in many forms, such as walking around, a physical job, recreational sports, and physical hobbies.

 My point is that cardio activities don’t just happen in the gym.
 If you’ve thought this is the problem, you will have to figure out what you can limit and what you can’t,